 Grant applications will be scored competitively using an evaluation profile and then ranked based on total score.
 Please pay special attention to the evaluation profile when answering the questions on the application.
 A review committee comprised of representatives from Minnesota Departments of Agriculture and Natural Resources, U.S. Department of Agriculture and producer organizations will evaluate applications.

-Applicants who receive a grant will be notified by email or phone as well as by mail.
-Unsuccessful applicants will also be notified via mail by the Minnesota Department of Agriculture (MDA).
+Applicants to the second round of funding will be notified on the result of their application by the Minnesota Department of Agriculture (MDA) in late August / September, 2018.
 Grant funds will be paid when proof of project expenses are received and approved by the MDA.

 A Minnesota livestock farmer meeting these criteria: